 Is Ketamine Addictive?

 Yes.
 If you or someone you know is abusing ketamine, entering an inpatient rehab treatment center may be necessary for overcoming the addiction.
-Completing a medical detoxification is essential before beginning behavioral therapy.
+Completing medical detoxification is essential before beginning behavioral therapy.

 Ketamine addictions are known to cause ulcerative colitis and possible neurological impairments.
 Withdrawal symptoms are predominantly psychological but include overwhelming cravings that make it difficult to self-wean from ketamine.